Using CDN Edge Purge

 Possibly you have files hosted on the CDN that were set with a long TTL because you did not expect the content to be updated frequently.
 In a circumstance where you need to get those files removed from the edge node cache immediately, this is a great time to use the edge purge feature.
 If the TTL of your file is nowhere near expiration and you need to immediately remove some outdated or sensitive content, then purge is the right tool for you.

 Releasing a new version of your product

 Sometimes developers want to wipe out their edge content so they can start fresh with updated content once a new release comes out.
 Something to keep in mind is that, in that type of situation, you are probably required to issue a ton of purge requests to refresh all data.
 All purge requests are put into one centralized queue, meaning you might be creating an unnecessarily high queue and slowing down the purging process.
 You should think about versioning your files instead of using identical file names for all your releases.
 This means you can instantly tell your website or application to request the new file, and the old one simply gets retired to Cloud Files.
 This also gives you the flexibility to launch at an exact time, rather than waiting on a purge to propagate the updated content.

 Not sure if purge is the right way for you to control your CDN content?

 As a rule of thumb, try other plans first.
 If you can solve your needs by using a low TTL or versioning your objects, these are great first options.
 Of course, edge purge is always available as a last resort.
 Still not sure?
-Feel free to comment on this article, or contact one of our Fanatical Support® reps.
-We’re here to help!
+Please contact Rackspace Support with any questions.